Arogya Raksha Yojana Health Micro Insurance

 Arogya Raksha Yojan is also building a number of clinics in remote areas of rural India where inadequate transport makes it difficult for people to go to the network hospitals for minor ailments.
 Each new clinic will have an outpatient facility, a pharmacy and a diagnostic lab.

-Clinic facilities will be available for everyone in the area, but only Arogya Raksha Yojana enrollees will be able to avail free outpatient services.
+Clinic facilities will be available for everyone in the area, but only Arogya Raksha Yojana enrollees will be able to receive free outpatient services.
 Other patients will pay a nominal consultancy fee of Rs.5.00.
 All patients will have access to the discounted generic drugs available at Biocare Pharmacies and lab facilities.

 There are 9 Arogya Raksha Yojana Clinics and 32 network hospitals across Karnataka currently.
 Attending to an average of 40 to 50 patients everyday, the clinics will serve as an important first point of contact where villagers will be treated by the doctor.
 When necessary, patients will be referred to specialty hospitals.